2024 Update

 -

-Phase III of Act 129 began in June 2016 and will end in June 2021.
-This is the longest implementation phase of a law of this kind in the United States.
+Phase IV of Act 129 began in June 2021 and will end in June 2026.

 Utilities meet Act 129 targets by contracting with conservation service providers (CSPs) to implement energy efficiency programs.